Mariology

 marianFulfillment: "Magnificat echoes Hannah's canticle",

-significance: "Praise for God's reversal of fortunes"
+significance: "Praise for God's reversal of fortunes; exaltation of the lowly",

 },